The Negro Speaks of Rivers: Impact and legacy

 The poem has been cited as becoming "the voice of the Association [NAACP] itself," along with "Song of the Son" by Jean Toomer and editorials that Du Bois wrote.
 One of Hughes's most reprinted works, the poem had been reprinted at least 11 times within a decade of its first publication, including in the 1925 anthology The New Negro, the 1927 work Caroling Dusk, and Hughes's own The Dream Keeper in 1932.

 After Hughes died on May 22, 1967, his ashes were interred in the Schomburg Center for Research in Black Culture in Harlem under a cosmogram that was inspired by "The Negro Speaks of Rivers".
 The cosmogram is entitled Rivers and was designed by Houston Conwill.
 In the center of the cosmogram is the line: "My soul has grown deep like the rivers".

 Pearl Primus, a dance choreographer, developed a work based on the poem.
+The song "I've Known Rivers" by Gary Bartz is inspired by the poem.